agazzolo/data_skills_2_r_project/README.md

   3. Text processing

 You will now introduce some form of text analysis, similar to that of homework 3.
-While it should relate to your broader question, his may be distinct data from what you created in part 1, and the results of it may be used in your plotting or analysis.
+While it should relate to your broader question, this may be distinct data from what you created in part 1, and the results of it may be used in your plotting or analysis.

   4. Analysis